M.E. in parliament

 Keep an eye on our news page for current opportunities to contribute evidence and feed into our responses.

-Action for M.E. is a member of Forward M.E., a House of Lords-led group convened by the Countess of Mar with the aim of promoting effective joint working to maximise impact on behalf of people with M.E. in the UK.
+Action for M.E. is a member of Forward M.E., a group convened by the Countess of Mar who sat in the House of Lords until May 2020, with the aim of promoting effective joint working to maximise impact on behalf of people with M.E. in the UK.
 The group meets regularly with key decision-makers in the health and social care sectors.

 The group's work includes: